mmesomaokenwa/frontend-test/README.md

 ## Additional Packages Used

 I did not know if I was limited to some particular packages.
-I tried contacting the hiring team on email but got no replies so I decided to only use packages that are necessary for optimazation:
+I tried contacting the hiring team on email but got no replies so I decided to only use packages that are necessary for storage, validation and optimazation:

 - [`sharp`](https://sharp.pixelplumbing.com/) for image optimization.
 - [`supabase`](https://supabase.com/) for the database and storage system for images.